dyzn3y/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+`.map` is used to manipulate an array and return a new array with the manipulation provided.
+For example, if you want to capitalize everything in the array without changing the current array.

+`.reduce` is used to return a single value using an accumulator for either addition or subtraction.
+An example of this would be if you wanted to count the instance of which something occurred.

+`.filter` is used to locate specific values and return an array with those values.
+If something matches it returns true and adds the item to a new array, if it is false, that item is skipped.
+An example would be if you want to locate all items that have a particular value and return those items to a new array.

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a function that receives other functions.
+A callback function is a function that is passed into another function as an argument.

 3. Explain what a closure is.

+A closure is when an inner function reaches out of its scope to grab a variable defined in an outer function.

 4. Describe the four principles of the 'this' keyword.

+The four principles of the "this" keyword is Window Binding, Implicit Binding, Explicit Binding and New Binding.

+Window binding is if there is no context provided when using the "this" keyword, it will return the window, the global object in node or undefined in strict mode.

+Implicit binding is applied to methods and objects.
+When the function/method is invoked, look to the left of the dot, that's what "this" refers to.

+Explicit binding is when we tell a function what the "this" keyword should be using .call, .apply, or .bind.

+New binding is when a function is invoked with a new keyword and this keyword inside that function is bound to the new object being constructed.
+When a function is invoked as a constructor function using the new keyword, this points to the new object that's created.

 5. Why do we need super() in an extended class?

+Extends tells super what to super to.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.